 LSO: Vaughan Williams’s A Sea Symphony

-Celebrate 20th-century British treasures from Elizabeth Maconchy to Ralph Vaughan Williams.
+Celebrate 20th-century British treasures from Elizabeth Maconchy to Ralph Vaughan Williams performed by the London Symphony Orchestra (LSO).

 Join the London Symphony Orchestra and their new Chief Conductor, Sir Antonio Pappano, for this celebration of early 20th-century works.